Take the next step with bike delivery – it’s time to consider getting an e-bike

 then it meets the definition of a ‘power-assisted bicycle.’

 In other words, just like a regular bicycle, a food courier is not required to have a license, vehicular insurance, or have your bike registered with the Transportation Ministry.
-As a result, there is very little friction to become self-employed in Ontario, BC, Alberta (or any other province for that matter) as an e-bike food courier.
+As a result, there is very little friction to become self-employed as an e-bike food courier.

 Again, e-bike regulations vary slightly state by state.
 However, an e-bike is federally defined as: